GNDR-WOMEN'S STUDIES

 Advanced examination of forces at work in defining and differentiating gender, race, sexuality.
 How ideas about what is 'natural' and 'normal' for men and women shifted over time.
 Considers different discourses shaping embodied experiences and categories of identity.

 GNDR 571.
-Advanced Seminar in Feminist Theory
+Advanced Seminar in Feminist and Queer Theories

 3 Credits (3)